 Here are some helpful insights for handling the role of executor, from Canadians who have been there.

 1. Know what you’re getting into

-Mark Goodfield, managing partner at Cunningham LLP in Toronto and author of The Blunt Bean Counter blog, finds that people often under-estimate the commitment.
-“People just don’t realize how all-encompassing a job it is,” says Goodfield, who has acted as an executor for several estates.
-“It can be an overwhelming job trying to find all of the assets, deal with the family and deal with the institutions.”
+Mark Goodfield finds that people often under-estimate the commitment.
+Goodfield is managing partner at Cunningham LLP in Toronto and author of The Blunt Bean Counter blog.
+“People just don't realize what an all-encompassing job it is,” says Goodfield.
+“It can be an overwhelming job.
+You have to find all the assets, deal with the family and the various institutions.”